A Mindset Of Inclusion

 Recently, I had the privilege of attending two events that focused on inclusion for individuals with Intellectual Disabilities (ID).
 The events spanned only three days, but they had a profound effect on me.
 During that time, my perspective shifted, and I was left with the difficult realization that I have not had an inclusive mindset.

 In general, society tends to be uncomfortable around individuals with ID, or any kind of disability.
-Because many have difficulty verbally communicating, gestures and behaviors are used to display what cannot be said, which leads to individuals begin labeled as challenging or troubled.
+Because many have difficulty verbally communicating, gestures and behaviors are used to display what cannot be said, which leads to individuals being labeled as challenging or troubled.
 When society sees behaviors they think are inappropriate, individuals get segregated into special classes or programs leaving interactions with the community and friends very limited, while most time is spent with professionals.

 However, what I learned at the conference is that I, a layperson with no professional experience, can be part of actively engaging and helping those with disabilities.
 A simple act of friendship can go a long way if we’re willing to extend ourselves.